-Due to safety and social distancing concerns the Lake Anne Cardboard Boat Regatta will not be held at Lake Anne in 2020.
-If you preregistered during the 2019 race please check your email or contact for more information.
+Due to safety and social distancing concerns the Lake Anne Cardboard Boat Regatta will not be held at Lake Anne in 2021.
+If you preregistered for this race please check your email or contact for more information.

 The Lake Anne Cardboard Boat Regatta is a community event designed to foster a sense of Reston pride, celebrate the family-friendly atmosphere of historic Lake Anne Plaza, and support the Reston Historic Trust & Museum.Participating teams of all ages will construct and decorate their own life-size cardboard boats.
 These boats will then take to the water in timed heats with team members rowing out to a designated buoy and back to the docks at Lake Anne Plaza.

 Design and build a person-powered cardboard boat that will win the race!

 Only those who have paid and register can participate in the race.

 The entire boat must be built of cardboard.

 Cardboard may be as thick as you want and may be layered together.